Norwegian Wood

 cuddle up and beg for something, they'd just shove me away and yell

 at me.
 "No!
 That costs too much!'
 It's all I ever heard.
-So I made up
+So I made

 my mind I was going to find someone who would love me uncon-

 ditionally 365 days a year.
-I was still in primary school at the time, but
+I was still in primary school at the

 I made up my mind once and for all."